 Less Competitive Offer

-Sellers prefer certainty.
-A conditional offer can be weaker than an unconditional one at the same price.
+Sellers typically prefer certainty.
+A conditional offer is commonly viewed as weaker than an unconditional one at the same price.

 Risk of Losing the Property

-If the seller gets a better offer, you will have 48 hours to decide, often without your home sold yet.
+If the seller receives a better offer, the original buyer typically has a short window — often 48 hours — to decide, often without their home sold yet.

-To compensate the seller for added risk, you typically need to offer more than a clean, unconditional buyer would.
+To compensate the seller for added uncertainty, subject-to-sale offers commonly need to be priced above what a clean, unconditional buyer would offer.

 Upfront Costs Without Guarantee

-Due diligence costs can occur before your sale closes.
+Due diligence costs can be incurred before the sale of the buyer's home closes.

 For Sellers